Rishikesh-Jadhav/CMSC848F-3D-Vision/README.md

 - **Learnings from Assignemnt 1**:

-1. <u>Rendering Your First Mesh:</u> Basics of mesh rendering using PyTorch3D.
+1. <small>Rendering Your First Mesh:</small> Basics of mesh rendering using PyTorch3D.

 2. <u>Practicing with Cameras:</u> Creating 360-degree gifs and setting camera viewpoints.